7/7/22

 occurred.
 However, no matter the kindness

-you’ve given to your oral health, there's a
+you’ve given to your oral

 high probability you will face some less